Street Food in Dubai: What to Eat & Where to Find It

 6. Hummus

-Hummus is another ubiquitous dish in Dubai and you’ll find it everywhere from modest streetside stalls to high-end restaurants.
+Hummus is another ubiquitous dish in Dubai and you’ll find it everywhere, from modest streetside stalls to high-end restaurants.
 Because this dish is so popular in the Middle East, you’ll find it prepared in a variety of ways in Dubai.

 One of the best versions is Hummus Beiruti, which is prepared with garlic, lemon juice, herbs, and spices.
 But you can also get your hummus topped with lamb, beef, or chicken, or go vegetarian with the addition of pomegranates, pine nuts, or foul (fava beans).
-And of course there are always going to be creative flavors ranging from beetroot and jalapeño to red pepper and garlic.
+And of course there are always going to be creative flavors ranging from beetroot and jalapeño to red pepper and pesto.

 For a taste of “authentic Palestinian street food,” try the Palestinian Hummus (and everything else) at Mama’esh!